billythemusical/recode-fa22/syllabus.md

 - Assignments must be turned in *before class* on the day they're due.
 Late assignments will not be accepted.

 - Assignments will be graded on their technical mastery and creativity.
 Occasionally, and as time permits, we'll be critiquing student work in-class, generally in an informal way and on a volunteer basis.

+**STATEMENT OF ACADEMIC INTEGRITY**

+Plagiarism is presenting someone else’s work as though it were your own.
+More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.
+More information can be found on Tisch’s page regarding Academic Integrity (http://tisch.nyu.edu/faculty/academic-integ).

+**ACCESSIBILITY**

+Academic accommodations are available for students with documented disabilities.
+Please contact the Moses Center for Students with Disabilities at 212 998-4980 for further information.

+**WELLNESS**

+Your health and safety are a priority at NYU.
+If you experience any health or mental health issues during this course, we encourage you to utilize the support services of the 24/7  NYUWellness Exchange 212-443-9999.

+**TITLE IX**

+Tisch School of the Arts to dedicated to providing its students with a learning environment that is rigorous, respectful, supportive and nurturing so that they can engage in the free exchange of ideas and commit themselves fully to the study of their discipline.
+To that end Tisch is committed to enforcing University policies prohibiting all forms of sexual misconduct as well as discrimination on the basis of sex and gender.

 # <h>Resources</h>